corpserot/luanti_lsp_definitions/MAINTENANCE.md

 - `"registered_craft"` regex in C++ source code files
 - `function.*register_craft` regex in Lua files under `builtin/*`
 - `registered_craft` regex in Lua files under `builtin/*`
 - Or any other more specific searches.
-Reading the code surrounding the results will usually lead you to a better understanding and clarify details.
+Reading the code surrounding the results will lead you to a better understanding of the codebase.

 ## Tracking new Luanti changes
 For lazier maintenance, you can check Luanti's `doc` directory git history when tracking down new changes.
 You should also use the commit from that directory's git history when accounting for *last Luanti commit* instead of the repository as a whole.

-Though unlikely, there could be API and implementation details outside of `doc` important to annotate.
+Sometimes, there could be API and implementation details outside of `doc` important to annotate.
 Feel free to defer that work to whoever spots that mistake.

-It's recommended that you are either famililar with Git, or have tools that make this work easy
+It's recommended that you get familiar with Git, or have tools to help you.

 ## Spell Checking
 For spell checking, [`cspell`](https://cspell.org/) is used.
 You are encouraged to set it up for your editor or use it as-is.